 With a rich cultural heritage, Belizean cuisine reflects the country’s nation encompassing a blend of Mayan, Mestizo, Creole, Indian, Chinese, Garifuna, and Mennonite ethnicities making it one of the most popular attractions to visit Belize.

 Breakfast in Belize is not for those who have a small appetite.
 A true Belizean breakfast consists of a full home-style spread.
 A feast!
-Sure there’s the standard toast or tortillas, but one of the must-haves, when you’re in Belize, is the famous fry jacks.
+Sure there’s the standard toast or tortillas, but one of the must-haves when in Belize is the famous fry jacks.
 It is delicious soft pieces of fried flour dough in the shape of triangles or half-moons.
 It can be whipped up in less than thirty minutes, and it surely hits the spot!